 |Integrates With Various PVR Apps|

-Prowlarr is a indexer manager/proxy built on the popular arr .net/reactjs base stack to integrate with your various PVR apps.
-Prowlarr supports both Torrent Trackers and Usenet Indexers.
-It integrates seamlessly with Sonarr, Radarr, Lidarr, and Readarr offering complete management of your indexers with no per app Indexer setup required.
+Prowlarr is an indexer manager/proxy built on the popular arr .net/reactjs base stack to integrate with your various PVR apps.
+Prowlarr supports management of both Torrent Trackers and Usenet Indexers.
+It integrates seamlessly with Lidarr, Mylar3, Radarr, Readarr, and Sonarr offering complete management of your indexers with no per app Indexer setup required.

 - Usenet support for 24 indexers natively, including Headphones VIP, and support for any Newznab compatible indexer via “Generic Newznab”

 - Torrent support for almost 500 trackers and more coming soon

 - Torrent support for any Torznab compatible tracker via “Generic Torznab”

 - Indexer Sync to Sonarr/ Radarr/ Readarr/ Lidarr, so no manual configuration of the other applications are required

 - Manual Searching of Trackers & Indexers at a category level

 - Support for pushing releases directly to your download clients from Prowlarr